imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### 2023

+- Syllabus: Notes from an Accidental Professor, by Lynda Barry
 - The Little One
 - Fun Home: A Family Tragicomic, by Alison Bechdel
 - [You Better Be Lightning], by Andrea Gibson